 - The train can accommodate up to 650 passengers and 330 vehicles.

-- Traveling the 855-mile route between Lorton and Sanford takes an average of 17.5 hours.
+- Traveling the 855-mile route between Lorton, Virginia (just outside DC), and Sanford, Florida (near Orland), takes an average of 17.5 hours.

 - In 1983, Amtrak began operating the Auto Train three times per week, upping the service to daily the following year.